List of Helloween members: 1994–2003

 After firing two members in late 1993, Helloween returned early the following year with new vocalist Andreas "Andi" Deris and drummer Ulrich "Uli" Kusch.
 This lineup remained stable for several years, issuing a string of commercially successful albums.
 However, in August 2001 it was announced that both Kusch and guitarist Roland Grapow had parted ways with Helloween.
 In a statement issued the day after the official announcement, the dismissals were credited to "differences in priority", with a spokesman for the band adding that "It was felt Roland and Uli were paying too much time and attention to their solo projects.
 After a very successful tour behind The Dark Ride album Michael, Markus and Andi felt quite rightly that the focus of Helloween members must be 100% on Helloween."

 In early September, Kusch's replacement was announced as former Metalium drummer Mark Cross.
 Helloween remained without a second guitarist until August 2002, when it was announced that Sascha Gerstner, who had left Freedom Call a year earlier, had joined the band.
 Recording subsequently began for the group's next album, however Cross was forced to sit out after contracting mononucleosis, with Mikkey Dee of Motörhead taking his place in the studio.
 In February 2003, Cross was officially replaced by former U.D.O. and Accept drummer Stefan Schwarzmann.

 Since 2003

 Within two years of joining, drummer Stefan Schwarzmann had left Helloween, with Daniel "Dani" Löble taking his place in February 2005.
 The lineup remained stable for more than ten years, before it was announced in November 2016 that founding member Kai Hansen and former vocalist Michael Kiske would be returning to Helloween for the Pumpkins United World Tour starting the following year.
 At the start of the tour, the newly expanded group released the single "Pumpkins United", featuring Kiske, Hansen and continuing vocalist Andi Deris on vocals.
-Following the touring cycle, the seven-piece incarnation of Helloween remained in place, with a new studio album slated for release in 2020.
+Following the touring cycle, the seven-piece incarnation of Helloween remained in place, for the 2021 studio album Helloween.